Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Match"

-Re-exports all named exports from the "effect/Match" module as "Match".
+Re-exports all named exports from the "effect/Match" module as `Match`.

 **Signature**